Hampartsoum Limondjian: Musician, composer, member of court, and theoretician

 Hampartsoum Limondjian took lessons in Armenian music from various Armenian musicians like Krikor Karasakalyan (1736–1808) and Zenne Bogos (1746–1826).
-He soon came under the patronage of another Armenian - Hovhannes Çelebi Düzyan, director of the Ottoman Imperial Mint, after which he could devote himself fully to music and continued his music education in the Düzyan family mansion in the Kuruçeşme district of Constantinople.
-After serving as a chorist in the Armenian Church, he was made precentor (first singer) and chief musician.
+He soon came under the patronage of another Armenian - Hovhannes Çelebi Düzyan, director of the Ottoman Imperial Mint.
+This is when he devoted himself fully to music and continued his music education in the Düzyan family mansion located at the Kuruçeşme district of Constantinople.
+After serving as a chorist in the Armenian Church, he was appointed as the precentor (first singer) and chief musician.

 Around this time, Hampartsoum Limondjian started attending mevlevihanes, places of gathering for dervishes of the Mevlevi order, to learn Ottoman music.
 In the Beşiktaş Mevlevihanesi, he took lessons from Dede Efendi, one of the greatest Ottoman composers.
 He was then accepted at the court of Ottoman Sultan Selim III, himself a composer whose music is still performed today, and was a regular member of the music circles of his day.

-Sultan Selim III was concerned about the lack of a comprehensive notation system for music and encouraged members of his court to work on a notation system that would be easy to learn and to transcribe in.
-Two music systems were developed as a result and presented to Selim III, by Hampartsoum Limondjian and Abdulbaki Nasir Dede.
+Sultan Selim III was concerned about the lack of a comprehensive notation system for music and encouraged members of his court to work on a notation system that would be easy to learn and transcribe.
+As a result, two music systems were developed and presented to Selim III, by Hampartsoum Limondjian and Abdulbaki Nasir Dede.
 Abdulbaki Nasir Dede's system was based on the abjad system, however differs in the ordering of the notes.
 Hampartsoum Limondjian's notation that he developed in two years between 1813 and 1815 was preferred over the other and became the dominant notation for Turkish and Armenian music.

 He worked as a master of music and educated a number of Turkish and Armenian musicians of his day.
 Besides being known as a leading composer, he was a famous vocal performer and played the violin and the tanbur.
-Thirty-one of his Armenian hymns, composed with Armenian lyrics in the Turkish melodic system (makam) survive to this day.
+Thirty-one of his Armenian hymns, composed with Armenian lyrics in the Turkish melodic system (makam) survive up to this day.
 He has composed a large number of Turkish music pieces, most of which are regularly performed today.